-It is assumed that this dietary adjustment should be maintained after gastric sleeve surgery to achieve optimal weight loss.
-Therefore, alcohol consumption is not recommended after gastric sleeve surgery.
+This dietary adjustment should be maintained after surgery to achieve optimal weight loss.
+Therefore drinking alcohol is not recommended after bariatric surgery.

-If your doctor gives you permission to drink alcohol after gastric sleeve surgery, here are some simple guidelines you can follow.
-Remember to speak with your primary care physician before drinking any alcohol.
+If you are cleared to drink alcohol after gastric sleeve surgery, here are some guidelines to follow:

 The main mechanism by which the gastric sleeve induces weight loss is the reduction of food intake by early satiety.
 Drinking alcohol after the sleeve gastrectomy will empty your small intestine quicker, leaving you feeling hungry.
 Faster gastric emptying also causes you can get drunk faster.